pluralsight/guides/in-review/front-end-javascript/testing-user-interfaces-with-browser-automation/article.md

 The calculator does not have any code for doing input validation, so these events might trigger some unexpected behavior.

-You might expect that at this point we'll write input validation code and then write tests to verify that the code works correctly.
-Actually, we'll do those steps in the opposite order.
-First we'll write tests for input validation, and then we'll write the code to actually implement the input validation.
+You might expect that at this point we'll write input validation code, then write tests to verify that the validation works correctly.
+Actually, we'll do those steps in the opposite order. **First we'll write tests for input validation, and then we'll write the code to actually implement the input validation.**

 Why is the order important?
 If we write the tests first, then the tests can help us find issues in the code as we write it, and help us keep track of which things we've finished and what we still have left to do.
-If, on the other hand, we were to write the code first, then we would risk writing the tests to fit the code we already wrote.
-This would defeat some of the benefit of writing tests (although these tests would still help you find regressions).
+If, on the other hand, we were to write the code first, then we would risk writing the tests to fit the code we already wrote. *This would defeat the purpose of writing tests* (although these tests would still help you find regressions).

 To put it another way, writing tests to match the code we've already written can be like shooting an arrow, then drawing a target around the arrow and bragging that you hit the bull's eye.
-Just as this target would be useless for assessing your archery skill, tests that over-fit your code don't provide any useful information; they just tell you that the code does what the code does.
-Even when you don't actively try to make the tests match the behavior of the code, it's hard to avoid the subconscious desire to keep the things you've built from breaking.
+Just as this target would be useless for assessing your archery skill, tests that over-fit your code don't provide any useful information.

-You might notice that I didn't write the tests first at the beginning, and it's a fair question to ask why not.
+You might notice that I didn't write the tests first in the beginning of this tutorial, and it's a fair question to ask why not.
 I often make an exception for the initial prototype, since you are still exploring the basic structure of the application and might make lots of changes to your initial ideas of how things should behave.
 Once you already have the basic structure of your application somewhat settled, it's easier to iteratively build on top of it in a test-driven way.

 Let's write our tests for input validation.
 The basic idea is that